YahooArchive/mojito/docs/dev_guide/code_exs/adding_assets.rst

        <script type="text/javascript">
          // Changes background color of the header.
          // Note: JavaScript code should not be hard
-         // coded into the view template.
+         // coded into the template.
 It's done
          // here to simplify the code example. function setColor(id, color) {
            document.getElementById(id).style.backgroundColor = color;